mattledden/checkout-payment-gateway/design.md

 3. Next, I ran the existing unit tests in the codebase and thought about what was needed to get the second one to pass as well as potential test cases I could write.
 4. I then decided which classes I was likely to add and started implementing the code to handle POST requests.
 5. I added a class for custom exceptions.

+## Potential improvements

+Could add more custom exceptions e.g. to specify which field made the payment invalid.